Turning Point USA: Feud with Young America's Foundation

 In May 2018, an internal memo written by Young America's Foundation (YAF) was leaked, in which YAF leadership warned its members to not associate with TPUSA.
 The memo accused TPUSA of various improprieties, such as exaggerating its number of chapters and activities around the country, taking credit for other organizations' events, increasing attendance at its own events by "boosting numbers with racists & Nazi sympathizers", and sponsoring "humiliating" campus activism events (a reference to the Kent State diaper incident).

 COVID-19 vaccination

 In 2021, Kirk compared Biden's vaccination efforts to an "Apartheid-style open air hostage situation", even though co-founder Bill Montgomery had died the previous year from COVID-related health complications.
 The organization also made misleading claims about the dangers of catching COVID-19.
 Kirk's spokesperson said they are not anti-vaxx, reiterating that "the vaccine makes logical sense for millions of Americans" but they should "have the freedom to choose".
-Kirk was advocating against vaccine mandates and passports for healthy young people.
+Charlie Kirk advocated against vaccine mandates and passports for healthy young people.